August 1st, 2018

 A few years ago, I had to get a laptop, which I hadn't had a need for since the days of my beloved 2005 PowerBook G4.
 I got a 2015 MacBook Pro, and it immediately became clear to me that web sites that are optimized for such a display look fantastic and web sites that aren't look like trash.
 Then I got a 5K iMac when it became further clear to me that everything looks like trash on a low-res display after using a high-res one long enough.
 I also realized that some of my own web sites were looking awful and that I should probably update the ones that are still alive(-ish) and online, including this one.

 The naive approach to "upscaling" a web site is to go back to the original PSDs (or whatever) and double their dimensions.
 Then the vectorized parts of them (text and shapes) are redrawn at the higher resolution.
-Raster components may have to be redone (or left alone).
+Raster components may have to be redone (or left alone ).
 Many images used for web sites are downscaled from larger images to begin with, so this alone can get you reasonably far.
 It's a bit clunky in that you generally have to keep both 1x and 2x versions of each image (to reduce download sizes for clients whose monitors can't display the extra resolution and also to avoid unpredictable aliasing inherent in doing the downscaling on the user's end).
-Furthermore, it doesn't scale for clients with 3x displays (as many phones have, including the iPhone X) or users who zoom in.
+Furthermore, it doesn't scale for clients with 3x displays (as many phones have, including the bigger iPhones) or users who zoom in.
 But it works perfectly in the majority of cases and looks a lot better than nothing in all the others.

 Fortunately, CSS and web dev in general has advanced such that a number of common things that previously required using images, such as gradients and embedded fonts, can be done prescriptively instead (and thus rendered by the user agent at the highest possible resolution).
 The final piece of the puzzle is to recreate as many images as practical as vector images, so that they too can be rendered by the user agent at whatever resolution it thinks is best.
 In this case, SVGs are the web's standard vector image format; they previously had poor support and required using